-Our amended and restated articles of organization and amended and restated by-laws and Massachusetts law contain provisions that could have anti-takeover effects and that could discourage, delay, or prevent a change in control or an acquisition that our shareholders may find attractive.
+Our amended and restated articles of organization and amended and restated by-laws and Massachusetts law contain provisions that could have antitakeover effects and that could discourage, delay, or prevent a change in control or an acquisition that our shareholders may find attractive.
 These provisions may also discourage proxy contests and make it more difficult for our shareholders to take some corporate actions, including the election of directors.
 These provisions could limit the price that investors might be willing to pay for shares of our common stock.

 ITEM 2.
-Unregistered Sales of Equity Securities and Use of Proceeds

-- (a) Not applicable.

-- (b) Not applicable

-- (c) The following table provides information about our repurchases of shares of our common stock during the fiscal quarter ended April 4, 2015.
-During that period, we did not act in concert with any affiliate or any other person to acquire any of our common stock and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
-For purposes of this table, we have divided the fiscal quarter into three periods of four weeks, four weeks, and five weeks, respectively, to coincide with our reporting periods during the first quarter of fiscal 2015.
+Unregistered Sales of Equity Securities and Use of Proceeds with any affiliate or any other person to acquire any of our common stock and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
+For purposes of this table, we have divided the fiscal quarter into three periods of four weeks, four weeks, and five weeks, respectively, to coincide with our reporting periods during the third quarter of fiscal 2015.